Elegant Themes’ Divi Builder Review

 With Divi you can, and you can do it all using your own domain name so you look professional.
 You can do it without Divi branding interfering with your own brand, and you can absolutely do it in a single weekend.

 Sign up for my free course to show you exactly how you can set up a site using Divi in real-time.
-(Coming in May, 2021)
+(Coming in July of 2022)

 10. WooCommerce Integration

-If you're considering running an e-commerce store using WooCommerce, you'll be happy to know the Divi Theme has specifically designed WooCommerce modules to make building elegant storefronts and product pages that will help you convert page visitors to buyers.
+If you’re considering running an e-commerce store using WooCommerce, you’ll be happy to know the Divi Theme has specifically designed builder interface for WooCommerce modules to make building elegant storefronts and product pages that will help you convert page visitors to buyers.

 In it you’ll find thorough explanations of how Divi’s WooCommerce modules work, how to access the modules from the Divi Builder, how to leverage the modules on product pages and posts, settings, a step-by-step case tutorial on building a product page from scratch, and live demos of stores using Divi integrated modules.